Merlon

-A merlon is the solid upright section of a battlement (a crenellated parapet) in medieval architecture or fortifications.
-Merlons are sometimes pierced by narrow, vertical embrasures or slits designed for observation and fire.
+A merlon is the solid, upright section of a battlement (a crenellated parapet) in medieval architecture or fortifications.
+Merlons are sometimes pierced by narrow, vertical embrasures, or tooth-like slits designed for observation and fire.
 The space between two merlons is called a crenel, and a succession of merlons and crenels is a crenellation.
 Crenels designed in later eras for use by cannons were also called embrasures.